Handily close to Bamburgh village, this terraced cottage has chic, spacious interiors and far-reaching sea views.

 Bedroom two with king size bed, side tables, chest of drawers, hanging rail with hangers.

 Bathroom with bath and shower over, heated towel rail, basin and WC.

-To the rear of the cottage is a large fully enclosed garden with patio, outdoor furniture and a charcoal barbecue (guests must supply their own charcoal).
+To the rear of the cottage is a large, fully enclosed lawned garden with patio, outdoor furniture and a charcoal barbecue (guests must supply their own charcoal).

 Guests can park in front of the cottage for dropping off/picking up but there is otherwise a designated parking space for each property at the end of the row of the cottages.
 There is an additional car parking space that is available on a first-come, first-served basis.

 The cottages sit on a working farm and the road is used by large farm vehicles therefore parking to the front of the cottages should be avoided.